puera/next-js-boilerplate/README.md

 - `test:watch`: runs jest in watch mode
 - `storybook`: runs storybook on `localhost:6006`
 - `build-storybook`: create the build version of storybook
+- `generate`: create template for components automatically with stories, styles and test files

 ## Learn More